Python Turtle - Lesson 2

 Use for Turtle

-Code blocks can contain any code, including Turtle code.
-So let try it.
+Code blocks can include any type of code, including Turtle code.
+So let’s try it.

 Create a new file called lesson_2_pt_2b.py and type in the code below.